-Wholeheartedly embracing that window to ask "stupid questions" is a wonderful way to get people to reflect on their own processes and assumptions, while maintaining an "innocent" approach.
+Wholeheartedly embracing that window to ask "stupid questions" is a wonderful way to get people to reflect on their own processes and assumptions.
 Questions like "what's that used for?", "why do we have to do this?", "who uses this information?" will get tiresome quickly so need to be treated with care, but I've found a quick early onslaught to be more effective than slow drip-drip.
-Just remember that most of these questions will have a good answer, but sometimes asking the obvious questions can reveal assumptions that nobody's aware of, and start people questioning their own long-held beliefs.
+Just remember that most of these questions will have a good answer!
+But sometimes asking the obvious questions can reveal assumptions that nobody's aware of, and start people questioning their own long-held beliefs.

 In a new environment, asking questions can also be a great way to meet people and find out how the company really works.
 Navigating an organisation rarely means following the org chart, but working out those hidden teams and networks that make decisions and get things done - you can find out a lot of this from asking questions and seeing who has the answer.
 Questions like "who's the best person to talk to about..." or "how can we get this done as quickly as possible, even if it's a dirty hack?".
 (I'm always looking for ways that people circumnavigate the "proper" ways of doing things because it's a fast way to find the constraints in the system).